(3) A collection of articles found on the Internet describing the

 At which John Bowne answered: “Under what government do you consider us to

-savages unless they had proper permission from the Director-General and Council
+land from the savages unless they had proper permission from the Director-General

-their plans.
-Within a year the English would return and take control of the
+continued making their plans.
+Within a year the English would return and take control

-time was right for an English move towards seizing the Dutch colony with its fine harbor and
+right for an English move towards seizing the Dutch colony with its fine harbor and

 On August 18th, 1664, they anchored off of Gravesend Bay, not far from Coney

 was in a rage, and asked for three days to consider and discuss the situation with

 his burgomasters.
-Nicolls agreed and after unloading his troops at
+Nicolls agreed and after unloading his troops at Gravesend, moved